VitorSilva-3/Bioinformatics_Project/README.md

 ## The Enzymes in Algae Platform

-Our Streamlit application offers a 5-tab interface for:
+This application offers a 5 tab interface for:
 * Data visualisation
 * Article search
 * Taxonomy information